* Japanese shares consolidate after 25-year closing peak

 The last time the spread was that plump was in 1999.

-Yet the euro is currently up 12 percent on the dollar this year, while the dollar is down 8 percent on a basket of currencies - which just goes to prove that interest rate differentials aren't everything in forex.
+Yet the euro is currently up 12 percent on the dollar this year, while the dollar is down 8 percent on a basket of currencies - an indication interest rate differentials aren't everything in forex.

-Dealers at Citi noted interbank volumes in the forex market had been 35 percent below average overnight and another thin session was likely on Tuesday.
+Dealers at Citi noted interbank volumes in the forex market had been 35 percent below average overnight and another thin session was in prospect for Tuesday.

-There was rather more action in bitcoin, which touched a record peak of $17,270 on the Bitstamp exchange as its newly minted futures contract fell back over a thousand dollars to stand at $17,450.
+There was a little more action in bitcoin, which was last at $16,000 on the Bitstamp exchange while its newly minted futures contract fell back over a thousand dollars to stand at $17,450.